marko-js/marko/README.md

 [![Build Status](https://travis-ci.org/raptorjs/marko-widgets.svg?branch=master)](https://travis-ci.org/raptorjs/marko-widgets) [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/raptorjs/marko-widgets?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The `marko-widgets` module provides a simple and efficient mechanism for binding behavior to UI components rendered on either the server or in the browser.
 This module also supports inter-widget communication and provides a simple framework that encourages best practices and makes it easy to "wire up" complex applications.
-Out of the box, bindings are provided for [Marko](https://github.com/raptorjs/marko) and [Dust](https://github.com/linkedin/dustjs).
 There is no complex widget class hierarchy or complex API and you are free to use jQuery or any other library for working with the DOM.

 ![eBay Open Source](https://raw.githubusercontent.com/raptorjs/optimizer/master/images/ebay.png)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

-# Table of Contents
+# Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*

 - [Sample Code](#sample-code)
 - [Installation](#installation)